taiki-e/cargo-llvm-cov/README.md

 ```

 cargo-llvm-cov excludes code contained in the directory named `tests` and file named `tests.rs`/`*_tests.rs`/`*-tests.rs` from the report by default, so you can also use it instead of `#[coverage(off)]` attribute.

+### WASM Support

+See the [`wasm-bindgen` guide](https://wasm-bindgen.github.io/wasm-bindgen/wasm-bindgen-test/coverage.html) for the way to get coverage for `wasm32-unknown-unknown` target.

 ### Continuous Integration